 Squeeze bottles - 1 for the border icing and 1 for each color of flood icing

-- Arrange cookies for icing: Allow fresh-baked cookies to cool completely, then arrange all your cookies over the parchment paper.
+Arrange cookies for icing.
+Let fresh-baked cookies to cool completely, then arrange all your cookies over the parchment paper.
 You might find it helpful to leave a small workspace clear in front of you where you can move each cookie as you're working on it.

-- Prepare the border icing: Mix together the powdered sugar, vanilla, and 2 tablespoons of milk or water for the border icing using a spoon or a fork.
-It should be quite thick, and if you drizzle a little from your spoon, the ribbon should hold for a few second before melting back into the icing.
+Prepare the border icing.
+Mix together the powdered sugar, vanilla, and 2 tablespoons of milk or water for the border icing using a spoon or a fork.
+It should be quite thick, and if you drizzle a little from your spoon, the ribbon should hold for a few seconds before melting back into the icing.
 This border icing should be just thick enough to pour easily.
 If desired, add food coloring to this border icing now.

-- Transfer the border icing to a squeeze bottle: Insert the funnel in the mouth of one of the squeeze bottles.
+Transfer the border icing to a squeeze bottle.
+Insert a small funnel into the mouth of a squeeze bottle.
 Spoon some of the border icing into the funnel and let it drip into the bottle.
 Since this icing is so thick, it can be difficult to get it to drop into the bottle — you can squeeze the bottle to suction the icing and start it flowing.
 If it still won't start flowing, add more milk or water one teaspoon at a time until just barely thin enough to pour (be careful of adding too much or else the border icing will pool instead of maintaining a border).
 Once flowing, it can still take a few minutes for all the icing to funnel into the bottle.
 Prepare your flood icing while you wait.

-- Prepare flood icing: Mix together the powdered sugar, vanilla and 2 1/2 tablespoons of milk or water for the flood icing using a fork or a spoon.
+Prepare the flood icing.
+Mix together the powdered sugar, vanilla and 2 1/2 tablespoons of milk or water for the flood icing using a fork or a spoon.
 This icing should still be fairly thick, but it should drizzle easily and a bit of drizzled icing should sink immediately back into the icing.
-If desired add food coloring to the flood icing now.
+If desired, add food coloring to the flood icing now.

-- Transfer the flood icing to a squeeze bottle: Clean your funnel and insert it into a clean squeeze bottle.
+Transfer the flood icing to a squeeze bottle.
+Clean and dry the funnel and insert it into a clean squeeze bottle.
 Pour the border icing into the bottle; this icing should be thin enough to funnel easily into the bottle.
 If necessary, add milk or water 1 tablespoon at a time until a thin, pourable consistency is reached.

-- To make marbleized icing, flood the entire cookie with icing, then drop dots or draw a squiggle line over the top with a contrasting color.
-Run a toothpick through the contrast icing to "marbleize."
-For more details, check out this post: How to Create a Marbled Effect When Decorating Cookies.
+Marbleized icing: To make marbleized icing, flood the entire cookie with icing, then drop dots or draw a squiggle line over the top with a contrasting color.
+Run a toothpick through the contrasting icing to "marbleize."
+For more details, check out How To Create a Marbled Effect When Decorating Cookies.